S-Dey/Udacity-Item-Catalog-Project/README.md

     ```bash
     python3 database_setup.py
     ```
-13. Run the following command to insert dummy values. **Otherwise, it would show an error.**
+13. Run the following command to insert dummy values. **If you don't run this, the application will not run.**
     ```bash
     python3 fake_db_populator.py
     ```